angularexample/mfe-angular-react-nx/README.md

 It gets the `load()` function from the route data `loadChildren` property.

-It gets the name of the Web Component from the route data `elementName` property.`
+It gets the element name of the Web Component from the route data `elementName` property.`

 Then it creates a new element and inserts the React Web Component into it.